sankalp7654/TroubleSort/README.md

 We were looking forward to presenting Trouble Sort at the Special Interest Group in Sorting conference in Hawaii, but one of our interns has just pointed out a problem: it is possible that Trouble Sort does not correctly sort the list!
 Consider the list 8 9 7, for example.

 We need your help with some further research.
-Given a list of N integers, determine whether Trouble Sort will successfully sort the list into non-decreasing order.
+Given a list of <b>N</b> integers, determine whether Trouble Sort will successfully sort the list into non-decreasing order.
 If it will not, find the index (counting starting from 0) of the first sorting error after the algorithm has finished: that is, the first value that is larger than the value that comes directly after it when the algorithm is done.

-Input
+## Input

-The first line of the input gives the number of test cases, T. T test cases follow.
-Each test case consists of two lines: one line with an integer N, the number of values in the list, and then another line with N integers Vi, the list of values.
+The first line of the input gives the number of test cases,<b> T</b>. <b>T</b> test cases follow.
+Each test case consists of two lines: one line with an integer <b>N</b>, the number of values in the list, and then another line with <b>N</b> integers <b>Vi</b>, the list of values.

-Output
+## Output

 For each test case, output one line containing Case #x: y, where x is the test case number (starting from 1) and y is OK if Trouble Sort correctly sorts the list, or the index (counting starting from 0) of the first sorting error, as described above.